makhaller/MulensModel_Crash_Course/README.md

 OGLE-2003-BLG-235 / MOA-2003-BLG-53

 Used to compare a single-lens model with a planetary binary-lens model.
-The official tutorial states that the example photometry came from the NASAExoplanet Archive.
+The official tutorial states that the example photometry came from the NASA Exoplanet Archive.

 MulensModel tutorial:https://rpoleski.github.io/MulensModel/tutorial.html